ibm-cloud-docs/discovery-data/known-issues.md

       ```
       {: pre}

-      where `N` denotes the data node number that you confirmed from the log.
+      where `N` denotes the data node number that was reported from the log.

       For example, if the log mentions `data-1` in the node name, then the command to use is: